 report details of the event in their national report.

-Should any Member or CNCP applying paragraph 1(b) exceed a seabird mortality rate of 0.01 birds/ 1000 hooks on any of its vessels, the Scientific Committee should review all seabird bycatch observer data for that fishery and make recommendations on any necessary amendments to this measure.
+Should any Member or CNCP applying paragraphs 3 and 4 catch a total of three or more seabirds during a fishing season on any of its vessels, the Scientific Committee should review all seabird bycatch observer data for that fishery and make recommendations on any necessary amendments to this measure.

 Further measures that may be implemented include:

-bird deterrent curtains at the hauling bay as specified in paragraph 8, responsible offal management, and avoiding peak areas and periods of seabird foraging activity; and
+bird deterrent curtains at the hauling bay as specified in paragraph 11, responsible offal management, and avoiding peak areas and periods of seabird foraging activity;

+using two (paired) bird scaring lines simultaneously for vessels ≥24 m in length whenever fishing gear is being set from the vessel;

-any other experimental measure to reduce seabird bycatch, provided the required measures in paragraph 1 are still implemented.
+any other experimental measure to reduce seabird bycatch, provided the required measures in paragraphs 1 and 2 are still implemented.

 Where trot lines are used, the use of cachalotera nets is considered to be best practice mitigation, although global minimum standards are not yet developed.
 Members are encouraged to report details of gear configuration used to the Scientific Committee.

-Line weighting regimes deployed in accordance with paragraph 1(b)(i)(a) of this Annex shall be in accordance with the following specifications: Line weighting must meet or exceed the minimum standards listed here for each type of bottom line gear.
-Vessels must use a longline weighting regime that achieves a demonstrable minimum longline sink rate of 0.3 metre/second to 15 metre depth for gear.
+Line weighting regimes deployed in accordance with paragraph 2(a) of this Annex shall be in accordance with the following specifications: Line weighting must meet or exceed the minimum standards listed here for each type of bottom line gear.

+For externally weighted systems, vessels must use a longline weighting regime that achieves a demonstrable minimum longline sink rate of 0.3 metre/second to 15 metre depth for gear.
 Specifically:

 External weighted lines in Spanish system and trot lines must use a minimum of 8.5 kg mass at intervals of no more than 40 m if rocks are used, 6kg mass at intervals of no more than 20 m for concrete weights, and 5 kg weights at intervals of no more than 40 m for solid metal weights.

 External weighted lines in autoline must use a minimum 5 kg mass at intervals no more than 40 m, which must be released from vessels in a manner that avoids tension astern (tension astern may lift sections of the longline already deployed out of the water).

+For vessels using internally weighted longlines, these must have a lead core of at least 50 g/m and sink instantly with a linear profile and achieve a sink rate of greater than 0.2 metre/second

-Bird scaring lines deployed in accordance with paragraph 1(b)(i)(b) of this Annex shall be in accordance with the following specifications:
+Bird scaring lines deployed in accordance with paragraph 2(b) of this Annex shall be in accordance with the following specifications:

 One or more bird scaring lines must be carried at all times and must be deployed whenever fishing gear is being set from the vessel;